Fixing ceramic: How to fix broken mugs with epoxy

 What are the how-to steps?

-There are two parts to fixing ceramic.
-The first part involves reattaching any chipped parts.
+When it comes to how to repair ceramic or fix a chipped mug, there are two parts to fixing ceramic.
+The first part in how to repair ceramic involves reattaching any chipped parts.

 • Apply the epoxy to the ceramic edges with a toothpick or other fine-tipped object.

-• Put the chipped piece back in place, holding it for about a minute.
+• Put the chipped piece back in place, then hold it for about a minute.
 There may be some lingering gaps.
 That’s ok.
 We’ll fix those, too.

 • Wait about an hour before removing any excess epoxy with a knife edge.